aquasecurity/trivy/docs/community/contribute/checks/overview.md

 ## Check Schemas

-Rego Checks for Trivy can utilise Schams to map the input to specific objects.
+Rego Checks for Trivy can utilise Schemas to map the input to specific objects.
 The schemas available are listed [here.](https://github.com/aquasecurity/trivy/tree/main/pkg/iac/rego/schemas).

 More information on using the builtin schemas is provided in the [main documentation.](../../../docs/scanner/misconfiguration/custom/schema.md)